-A student who is dissatisfied with the decision reached by the VPSA may move for reconsideration by filing a written request with the President no later than five (5) business days following the date of issuance of the written decision.
-The request may be based on one or more of the following grounds:
+A student who is dissatisfied with the decision reached by the VPSA may move for reconsideration by filing a written request with the University President no later than five (5) business days following the date of issuance of the written decision by the VPSA.
+The request must be based on one or more of the following grounds:

-- Irregularities in the proceedings, including but not limited to any abuse of discretion or misconduct by the hearing officer or by the Dean of Students, which has deprived the student of a fair and impartial disciplinary process; - 2.
-Newly discovered material evidence which could not have been presented during the fact-finding or hearing process; - 3.
-Excessive severity of the sanction; - 4.
-That the decision is not justified by the evidence or is contrary to law.
+- Irregularities in the proceedings, including but not limited to any abuse of discretion or misconduct by the hearing officer or by the Dean of Students, which has deprived the student of a fair and impartial disciplinary process; - Newly discovered material evidence which could not have been presented during the fact-finding or hearing process; - 3.
+Excessive severity of the sanction; - That the decision is not justified by the evidence or is contrary to Arizona or Federal laws.